-In this SEO Case Study, using Contextual and Conceptual Hierarchies along with Topical Graphs to satisfy every macro and micro Search Intent within a Semantic Search Network will be shown through mainly a real-world SEO Case Study.
+In the Topical Authority SEO Case Study, using Contextual and Conceptual Hierarchies along with Topical Graphs to satisfy every macro and micro Search Intent within a Semantic Search Network will be shown through mainly a real-world SEO Case Study.
 This SEO Case Study includes four different SEO Success Stories and Projects.
 The main SEO Project has the result of 0 to 128.000 Organic Traffic in 123 days and 12.000 Organic Clicks per day in 162 days.

 This article includes highly advanced SEO Terminology, Theories, and Concepts.
 Also, it includes an Executive Summary.
 You will see the background of the four SEO Projects and the same methodology for consistent SEO results below.

 If you want, you can read a briefer executive summary with only actionable points that have been published on OnCrawl and focuses on the Second Site SEO Project mainly.

 Below, you will see the last 28 Days Comparison from the 27th of November, Google Search Console.

 Below, you will see the Last 28 Day comparison from the 29th day of December.

 Below, you will see the Last 28 Days comparison from the 29th day of January.